-To move horizontally beyond the BA degree, the hours must be earned subsequent to the granting of the BA degree and must be graduate hours in an educational field or the staff member's related field.
+All graduate credits received beyond the BA/BS degree that are to be applied towards advancement on the District salary schedule must be approved by the Superintendent or his designee.
+These hours must be credit earned subsequent to the granting of the BA/BS degree and must be graduate hours or hours in the education field.